The Shops at South Town: History

 On January 6, 2021, it was announced that Macy's would close in mid-2021 as part of a plan to close 46 stores nationwide.
 After Macy's closed, JCPenney was the only traditional anchor store left.
 As of 2023, the former Forever 21 space was being used as a hot tub outlet store, the former Macy's space was being used as an art gallery called Dreamscapes on the top floor, the bottom floor was a large vintage and exotic car museum called Automotive Addiction.

 On May 6, 2024, it was announced that Smith Entertainment Group was under contract to purchase the mall, and that they intended to construct a training facility and team offices for the Utah Mammoth within the site of the mall.
 The mall will remain open to the public.
 It was later announced that the former Macy's would be remodeled and expanded for the training facility, forcing the Dreamscapes immersive art exhibit to relocate to a new location outside of the mall, and for Automotive Addiction to relocate to the former Forever 21 space at the north end of the mall.
+The Mammoth's practice facility was completed in September 2025.
+In October 2025, the Smith Entertainment Group announced plans to also construct a new practice facility for the Utah Jazz within the site of the mall.
+In May 2026, the Smith Entertainment Group and Intermountain Health announced a partnership that would include construction of a sports medicine center alongside the practice facilities for the Mammoth and Jazz, providing healthcare services to both of the teams as well as being open to the public.